Harman/Movie-Info-Scraper/README.md

 # Movie-Info-Scraper

 ## Description:
 This is a simple web scraping script written in javascript.
 It scrapes movie information from Imdb, rotten tomatos and metacritics about a particular movie and shows the fetched info on a html page.
 All you need to do is pass the exact movie name and the year of release and the script does the work for you.
 It scrapes everything from ratings to poster, trailer, writer, director, cast, genre, awards, top reviews etc from all three site and also gives a custom rating but taking the average of user and critic ratings given on the three sites.
+It also have links to top 10 Imdb reviews and top 5 metacritics reviews.
+This tool can help you view all the helpful information that there is about that movie and let you decide whether it is worth watching or not.

 ## Node Modules/Apis used:
 * puppeteer